millenniumfalcon418/hyperdrive/final_report.md

 ### Multithreaded implementation using OpenMP

+OpenMP (Open Multi-Processing) is an application programming interface (API) that supports multi-platform shared memory multiprocessing programming in C, C++, and Fortran, on most platforms.
+It consists of a set of compiler directives, library routines, and environment variables that influence run-time behavior.

+We profiled our sequential implementation using GNU Gprof which helped us identify the runtime for each section of the program.
+Most of the time was being spent in Matrix-vector product (over 80%).
+Hence we decided to optimize the function to compute matrix-vector product efficiently.
+For this we used openmp pragma "omp parallel for num_threads(nThreads)".

+We also optimized functions to compute the vector dot product using the pragma "omp parallel for reduction num_threads(nThreads)".

+We tested the code against 5 different matrices of different sizes and shapes.
+We observed that as the workload increases the speedup over the sequential version also increases.
+This trend can be seen in the speedup graph below.

 ### GPU implementation

+CUDA is a parallel computing platform and application programming interface (API) model created by Nvidia.
+The CUDA platform is designed to work with programming languages such as C, C++, and Fortran.

+We created CUDA kernels to perform Matrix-vector on the GPU.
+For this we split the matrix vector product into three kernels.

+1) In the first kernel we compute a nnz sized array of the product of all matrix elements with the corresponding vector elements in parallel.
+2) The second kernel was used to compute the inclusive scan on the product array.
+3) The third kernel was used to store the appropriate sum into the corresponding position in the result vector.

+The inclusive scan step helped us to obtain higher parallelism as opposed to performing reduction on the entire array compiuted in step 1.

+With this we obtained upto 13x speedup over the sequential version.

 ## GRAPHS AND ANALYSIS
 1) Improvement in the number of iterations due to Preconditioning